Murder of Derk Wiersum: Suspects

 The police arrested a first male suspect on 1 October 2019 in line for checking in at Schiphol.
 No details were given about the suspect.
 It's believed that this man was the driver of the getaway car, which was found in Almere.
-In the night of 20 November 2019, the 26-year-old Anouar Taghi from Maarssen was arrested on a highway.
-He is a cousin of Ridouan Taghi, the police suspect him to be the organizer of the murder.
+On the night of 20 November 2019, 26-year-old Anouar Taghi from Maarssen was arrested on a highway.
+He is a cousin of Ridouan Taghi, and police suspect him to be the organizer of the murder.
 Anouar Taghi was a member of the Utrecht 'Audi-bende', a gang that robbed ATMs using explosives (a so-called plofkraak), driving away in fast cars with a preference for the brand Audi.
 In 2016 he was sentenced to four years in prison for such a robbery in Meppen.
 Anouar Taghi was already under investigation by the police.
 The criminal investigation department assumes that he led a group of co-suspects who were dealing with stolen cars, used for ram-raiding and plofkraken.
 Those cars were parked in a warehouse in Utrecht, cleaned and "whipped" (checked for eavesdropping equipment or monitoring beacons).

 At the end of April 2020, Anouar Taghi was arrested for his involvement in an attempted murder and for participation in a criminal organization.
 On 30 October 2019, a 28-year-old man was attacked by three men wearing balaclavas with a sledgehammer in Utrecht.
 The victim was badly injured, but survived the attack.
 Taghi was arrested for this attempted murder together with two other men from Utrecht.
 In addition, the police suspect Taghi of leading a criminal organization of which the two other men arrested are also members.
 This gang is suspected of facilitating liquidations by stealing cars and reselling them.
 Sources within the criminal circuit state that the victim of the sledgehammer attack also belonged to the organization, but no longer wanted to cooperate.
 According to these sources, the suspects wanted to send a signal with the attack.
 The Volkswagen Transporter, used in the scouting before the murder of Derk Wiersum, was also stolen by someone from this criminal organization.